-Got a quick slot to fill before an after-school activity?
-How about a small gap between homework and sitting down for dinner?
+Got a quick slot to fill before a virtual class?
+How about a small gap between schoolwork and sitting down for dinner?
 Parent like a pro with these little-to-no-prep basics you can use just about anywhere.

 1. Tickle your sidekick’s funny bone.
 Whip out brain busters or riddles that will make them laugh.
 Luckily you don’t need Comedy Central writers for this one.
-We think your goofballs will get a kick out of these jokes from Frugal Fun for Boys and Girls or this hilarious list of 45 knee-slappers from Everything Mom.
+We think your goofballs will get a kick out of our ultimate list of jokes for kids.

 4. Play a classic game of Rock, Paper, Scissors—Japanese style.
 It’s called Janken.
 Start by saying “saisho wa guu.”
 Then “janken pon” as you pump, before throwing on “pon.”
 The winning combos are still the same in this timeless, quick game you can play at home or on the go.

 5. Turn yourself into a living “spot the difference” puzzle.
 Start with a slow model turn, then disappear and make a quick change out of sight.
 When you come back, your cutie’s got to spot what’s different.
 Did you take off a cap?
 Put on a scarf?
 Untie a shoe?
 Keep it easy for the tots, kick it up a notch for older kiddos (only one earring!).
 Then let them have a turn trying to stump you.